bfintal/Page-Builder-Sandwich-old/readme.txt

 Existing **Page builders** are also great, but we didn't want to hijack the content editor and we wanted to find a way to do it using the existing visual editor that everyone knows.
 Page builders have a ton of code in them for creating brand new interfaces, but more code means more stuff which can go wrong in the future.

-*Check out the screenshots to see how Shortcodeless Columns works.*
+*Check out the screenshots to see how PB Sandwich works.*

 = What it does =